felx/nimbus-jose-jwt/README.txt

-The JOSE and JWT object representation is decoupled from crypto algorithm (JWA) implementations through a set of nimble interfaces for signing, validating, encrypting and decrypting the objects.
+The JOSE and JWT object representation is decoupled from crypto algorithm (JWA) implementations through a set of nimble interfaces for signing, verifying, encrypting and decrypting the objects.

 The library currently ships with a ready implementation of the following